 To reach students outside of the university, the UCAD team began a school tour in February 2017.
 The team visited 61 high schools and private universities in Dakar in collaboration with the Ministry of Education.
 The team engaged with more than 3,100 youth, offering a range of health services and referring patients to the UCAD Youth Center when needed.

-Based on the results of the tour, SHOPS Plus will develop a youth-friendly curriculum to better address the doubts and fears that adolescents have about seeking these services from midwives and providers.
+Based on the results of the tour, SHOPS Plus will develop a youth-friendly curriculum for MSI's providers to better address the doubts and fears that adolescents have about seeking these services from midwives and providers.